Viscosity Solutions for a System of PDEs and Optimal Switching: Formulation of the problem and assumptions

 Therefore the problem we are interested in is to find an optimal strategy $i.e.$ a strategy $(\delta^{\ast },\xi^{\ast })$ such that $J(\delta^{\ast },\xi ^{\ast })\geq J(\delta ,\xi )$ for any $(\delta ,\xi )\in \mathcal{D}$.

 We now consider the following system of $m$ variational inequalities with inter-connected obstacles: $\forall \,\,i\in \mathcal{I}$

 where $\mathcal{A}$ is given by:

-hereafter the superscript $(^{\ast })$ stands for the transpose, $Tr$ is the trace operator and finally $\left\langle x,y\right \rangle $ is the inner product of $x,y\in \mathbf{R}^{k}$.
+hereafter the superscript $(^{\ast })$ stands for the transpose, $Tr$ is the trace operator and finally $\left\langle x,y\right\rangle $ is the inner product of $x,y\in \mathbb{R}^{k}$.

 The main objective of this paper is to focus on the existence and uniqueness of the solution in viscosity sense of (\ref{pdi}).
-This system is the deterministic version of the optimal $m$-states switching problem when we assume that the market price process $X$ of the commodity is an Itô diffusion. \\
+This system is the deterministic version of the optimal $m$-states switching problem when we assume that the market price process $X$ of the commodity is an It\^{o} diffusion.